ChenHongruixuan/HrxChen97/content/project/URDDS/index.md

 # Documentation: https://wowchemy.com/docs/managing-content/

 title: "Urban Road Defect Detection System Based on Deep Learning"
-summary: "Designed and established the framework of the urban road defect detection system.
+summary: "In this project, we designed and established the framework of the urban road defect detection system.
 This system can collect road video data and coresponding GPS trajectory data.
 A deep learning model is applied to recognize the road defect situaion according to the video data.
 The detection results can be drawn in the map according to GPS data."
 authors: [Hongruixuan Chen]
 tags: [Android, Java, Deep Learning, All]
 categories: []